Personal health budget (PHB)

 6. How can I find out more?

-Core Arts has a specific team of PHB advisors in place to support clinicians as the point of submission, we will also need to be in touch to process the PHB.
+Core Arts PHB advisors in place to support clinicians from the point of submission, we will also need to be in touch to process the PHB.
 It is the referrers role to support the PHB holder to implement thier PHB and be supported in this progress through thier clinician.
 Please contact phb@corearts.co.uk or call us with questions or feedback and suggestions.